 “Do you think that is still a question?”
 Tsai joked.
 “I mean I did pay luxury tax last season.
 This season, it’s all public information, I’ll be paying over $100 million in luxury tax.

 “So the answer is yes, yes, I’m committed and I’m committed for the long haul.”

 Tsai told NetsDaily that while the tax may seem onerous, he sees it as more of an investment than a straight loss.
-It’s a way to improve the value of the team — and gave “respect” in the league equal to some of the legacy franchises, he said.
+It’s a way to improve the value of the team — and gain “respect” in the league equal to some of the legacy franchises.
 Moreover, he contended that if you subtract the cost of the luxury tax, the Nets are making a profit.

-Tsai s+pecifically mentioned that he’s willing to pay the dreaded repeater tax which would up his tax bill substantially if, as is assumed, the Nets go over the luxury tax threshold in three out four years he could pay four dollars in tax for every dollar Nets spend for salaries.
+Tsai specifically mentioned that he’s willing to pay the dreaded repeater tax which would up his tax bill substantially if, as is assumed, the Nets go over the luxury tax threshold in three out of four years, he could pay four dollars in tax for every dollar Nets spend for salaries.

 “I think we approach it with a business mindset.
-I think obvioiusly for the things we can control, which is attendance and sponsorship dollars we can get.
+I think obviously for the things we can control, which is attendance and sponsorship dollars we can get.
 We’ve actually been doing very well with sponsorships.
-We signed probably the largest jersey patch and interantional marketing rights with WeBull.
+We signed probably the largest jersey patch and international marketing rights with WeBull.
 All of this is part of us trying to generate more revenue.

 “You have have a set of P&L (profit and loss) that’s before you pay the tax and a set of P&L that’s post luxury tax.
 At least on a pre-luxury tax basis, we’re making money.”